spacelama/R710-Fan-Control/readme.md

 > sensors
 > sudo hddtemp /dev/sd?
 ```
 Whatever.
-Note that hddtemps and inlet (ambient air *intake*, which
+Note that hddtemps and inlet/exhaust (inlet is ambient air *intake*, which
 measures your room temperature) temperature are polled less frequently
 than coretemps, given they don't change as rapidly and are more expensive
 to read.